Why Do People Sometimes Shrink With Age?

 Age-related height loss, also known as shrinkage or height reduction, is a natural part of the aging process that many individuals experience as they grow older.
-In this comprehensive document, we will explore the definition, causes, symptoms, and diagnostic methods for age-related height loss.
-Subsequently, we will delve into both non-surgical and surgical treatment options, emphasizing the benefits of surgical intervention, the recovery period, and the unique advantages of seeking care at the Southwest Scoliosis and Spine Institute.
+On this webpage, we will explore the definition, causes, symptoms, and diagnostic methods for age-related height loss.
+Subsequently, we will delve into both non-surgical and surgical treatment options, emphasizing the benefits of surgical treatment, the recovery period, and the unique advantages of seeking care at the Southwest Scoliosis and Spine Institute.

 Definition:

 Age-related height loss refers to the gradual decrease in stature that occurs with aging.
-Furthermore, it is primarily attributed to changes in the spine, intervertebral discs, and other structural components.
-Therefore, that results in a loss of vertebral height.
+Furthermore, it is primarily attributed to changes in the spine, spinal discs, and other structural components of the spine.
+Therefore, this results in a loss of vertebral height.

 Causes:

-- Disc Degeneration: Over time, the intervertebral discs that act as cushions between the vertebrae undergo wear and tear, leading to reduced height.
+- Disc Degeneration: Over time, the spinal discs that act as cushions between the vertebrae undergo wear and tear, leading to reduced height.

-- Vertebral Compression Fractures: Weakening of the vertebrae, often due to conditions like osteoporosis, can result in compression fractures, contributing to height loss.
+- Vertebral Compression Fractures: Weakening of the vertebrae can result in compression fractures, contributing to height loss.

 - Posture Changes: Age-related changes in posture, including a forward-leaning stance, can give the appearance of reduced height.